BitBoxSwiss/bitbox-base/docs/overview.md

 ## Why run a Bitcoin node

-We believe that storing Bitcoin private keys on a hardware wallet like our [BitBox](https://shiftcrypto.ch) is only one part of the equation to gain financial sovereignty.
+We believe that storing Bitcoin private keys on a hardware wallet is only one part of the equation to gain financial sovereignty.
 While hardware wallets provide security, they do not provide privacy.
 Your entire financial history can be read by the company, such as the hardware wallet provider, who querries the blockchain for you.